nih-fmrif/NIMH_repro_2017_03/_episodes/02-variables.md

 - "Use the built-in function `len` to find the length of a string."
 - "Python is case-sensitive."
 - "Use meaningful variable names."
+- " Variables in the current environment can be displayed or deleted using the `%whos` and `%reset` IPython magics.
 ---
 ## Use variables to store values.